 Creating a Database for Joomla!

 Every installation of the Joomla!
 CMS requires a database.
 The database will store data such as articles, menus, categories, and users.
 This information is needed to make and manage your Joomla! website.
 Regardless of the requirements of the version, in order to install Joomla! you must have a working database, database user, database password and proper privileges for the database user.
 You will need to complete these tasks before you begin the installation.
 This article will address the most common type of database used when Installing Joomla!, a MySQL database.
 First, we show using cPanel on a hosting account, other types of hosting interfaces should have similar steps.
 Then we show the same using phpMyAdmin on a localhost XAMPP setup

 MySQL DB Wizard

 For beginners, it is recommended that the MySQL Database Wizard is used.
 The wizard will guide you step by step through the process.
 You may use these steps to guide you through your own hosting account panel if it differs, they are:

 - Create a Database → Create a User → Set User password → Set User Privileges.

-First, activate the wizard by clicking the icon in you hosting account's cPanel.
+First, activate the wizard by clicking the icon in your hosting account's cPanel.